chiminey/chiminey/docs/installation.rst

 8. Verify Chiminey was deployed successfully.

   8.1 Retrieve IP address of your machine
-      i.
-For Mac and Windows users, type ``env | grep DOCKER_HOST``.
-The expected output is ``OCKER_HOST=tcp://IP:port``, e.g. ``DOCKER_HOST=tcp://192.168.99.100:2376``.
-Thus your IP address is 192.168.99.100
+      + For Mac and Windows users, type ``env | grep DOCKER_HOST``.
+The expected output has a format ``DOCKER_HOST=tcp://IP:port``, for example. ``DOCKER_HOST=tcp://192.168.99.100:2376``.
+Thus, your IP address is 192.168.99.100.

-      ii.
-For linux users, use ``ifconfig`` to retirve your machine's IP
+      + For linux users, the command ``ifconfig`` prints your our machine's IP address.

   8.2 Open a browser and visit the Chiminey portal at IP, in our example, http://192.168.99.100.

-    `Expected output`.
 After a while, the Chiminey portal will be shown.

     .. figure:: img/installation/chimineyportal.png
         :align: center
         :alt:  Chiminey Portal